telagod/kooix-carta/README.md

 1. Bump the version in `packages/kooix-carta-mcp/package.json`.
 2. Commit changes and tag the release (`git tag vX.Y.Z`).
 3. Push the tag or create a GitHub Release.
-4. The `Release` workflow will package the project and attach `npm pack` tarballs to the published release; downloaders can install the asset directly with `npm install`.
+4. The `Release` workflow packages the project and attaches `npm pack` tarballs to the published release; consumers can run the server via `npx --yes https://.../kooix-carta-mcp-X.Y.Z.tgz serve`.

 ## License
 MIT